raflysdw25/peminjam-project-skripsi/README.md

 # Frontend (Portal Peminjam) - Sistem Manajemen Inventaris Lab TIK Politeknik Negeri Jakarta

 This project using Vue JS 2.X as Frontend and Laravel as Backend.
-New development will be merge to testing branch.
+New development will be merge to production branch.

 ## Vue Js Project setup